lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 This document defines composite public key types for a range of Post-Quantum / Traditional combinations as well as the structure CompositeCiphertextValue which is a sequence of the respective ciphertexts for each component algorithm.
 The explicit pairings of algorithms which are provided should meet most Internet needs.
 For the purpose of combining KEMs, the combiner function from {{I-D.ounsworth-cfrg-kem-combiners}} is used.

+This document assumes that all component algorithms are KEMs, and therefore it depends on [RFC5990] and {{I-D.ounsworth-lamps-cms-dhkem}} in order to promote RSA and ECDH respectively into KEMs.

-This document is intended to be coupled with the CMS KEMRecipientInfo mechanism in {{I-D.housley-lamps-cms-kemri}}.
+For use within CMS, this document is intended to be coupled with the CMS KEMRecipientInfo mechanism in {{I-D.housley-lamps-cms-kemri}}.

 <!-- End of Abstract -->